lazarulian/cs35L/notes/filesystems.md

 ln -s <source> <linkname>   # actually creating a symbolic link
 ```

-- A symbolic link is always interpreted _when you use it_, NOT when you create it
+- A symbolic link is always interpreted _when you use it_, NOT when you create it so you can have an error later
 - If a dangling symlink is pointing to a non-existent `foo`, but then you create a new file `foo`, the symlink works again.

 ### Midterm Review Session